 "Bob Sellon" YouTube channel.

 Music by Bob Sellon and friends.
-Features drums by Frank Sarcia (owner and operator of Port City Laundry), guitar by Ken Shano (Big City Wedding Band) , bass guitar by Jim Fabiano and piano, vocals, guitars and brass by Bob (me).
+Features drums by Frank Sarcia, guitar by Ken Shano (Big City Wedding Band) , bass guitar by Jim Fabiano and piano, vocals, guitars and brass by Bob (me).

-My online metronome lets you set the tempo, choose a sound, set the reverb level and to save different settings for quick recall.
+My online metronome lets you set the tempo, choose a sound and to save different settings for quick recall.
 Check here for more info or go directly to the metronome here.